Ice129/My-World-Horror-Mod/README.md

 # My World.jar
 ## A Vanilla-Style Psychological Horror Experience for Minecraft
-#### *Version 0.2.0-beta — Early Access*
+#### *Version 0.2.1-beta — Early Access*

 Horror lives in the familiar.
 The breaking of dirt.
 Torches leading the way home.
 A door left open.
-This isn't just your world anymore — it's something else.
+This isn't just your world anymore - it's something else.

 My World.jar is a horror mod designed to seamlessly integrate into Minecraft's vanilla experience, blurring the line between what's part of the game and what's... watching you.
-It's meant to be installed and forgotten — until you notice something's wrong.
+It's meant to be installed and forgotten until it's too obvious to ignore.

 Built exclusively for single-player, this mod slowly erodes your sense of safety.
-There are no flashy UIs, no overt modded textures — just subtle, escalating disturbances that make you question whether you're truly alone.
+There are no flashy UIs, no overt modded textures.
+Just subtle, escalating disturbances that make you question whether you're truly alone.

 Join the [Discord](https://discord.gg/hgCNtXbqkC) to report bugs, give feedback, or learn more about the mod's development.